nstranges/expert-chat/README.md

 ## GPU RAM Calculation

 On the Beluga cluster, each node provides 64GB of GPU RAM.
--By using quantization with 4-bit parameters, the Mixtral model will require approximately 27GB of GPU memory.
--Llama 3-8B is listed to require 16Gb of GPU memory.
+By using quantization with 4-bit parameters, the Mixtral model will require approximately 27GB of GPU memory.
+Llama 3-8B is listed to require 16Gb of GPU memory.

 ## Running on the Cluster